 - Visa officers are looking for consistency and honesty in the refugee's narrative.
 It is very important the Applicant retell their story as it was presented in the application, answering even difficult questions honestly.

 2. Collect all the documents.
 Make sure the documents are translated into English or French.
 Use original documents or updated documents if some have expired. i.e. expired ID documents that have been updated.

 3. Prepare updates.
 Review the application with the refugee and list anything & everything that has changed since the original submission.
 We would expect that anything big, such as a birth, a death, a marriage, an adoption, etc. has already been updated with IRCC &/or the visa office overseas.
-If not, these changes will cause further delays in processing.
+If not, making these changes at the time of their interview will cause further delays.

 The visa officer's only task is to determine that themeets the refugee definition:

 "owing to a well-founded fear of being persecuted for reasons of

 - membership in a particular social group or

 is outside the country of his or her nationality and is unable, or owing to such fear, is unwilling to avail himself or herself of the protection of that country; or